 If your smart whiteboard has an infinite canvas, it can help eliminate the old whiteboard habit by some facilitators of cramming letters together to save space.

 Use the entire canvas to make the most of your whiteboarding session.

 Erase at Will

-Traditional whiteboarding always created some amount of clutter as people unload their brains. smart boards are the same way.
+Traditional whiteboarding always created some amount of clutter as people unload their brains.
+Smart whiteboards are the same way.
 But, it’s just part of the process.
 During a session, not everything written on the board will create value.
 We don’t hesitate to remove an idea when it no longer fits into the picture.